SocietyForArtisticResearch/rc-pandoc-help/04-A-footnotes.md

 # Graphical Editor - References

-The reference feature helps you build a bibliography for your exposition.
+The reference feature allows you to build a bibliography for your exposition.

 ## Creating a reference